Interstate 93: New Hampshire

 I-93 travels just over 131 mi in New Hampshire, about two-thirds of the highway's total distance.
 Serving as the main Interstate route in New Hampshire, it connects the state capital, Concord, and its largest city, Manchester.
 Beyond Concord are the towns of Tilton, Plymouth, and Littleton.
-I-93 is designated as the Alan B. Shepard Highway, from the Massachusetts line to Hooksett (just north of Manchester at the northern terminus of I-293), as the Everett Turnpike from Hooksett to Concord, and as the Styles Bridges Highway, after the US politician, from Concord to the Vermont line.
+I-93 is designated as the Alan B. Shepard Highway from the Massachusetts line to Hooksett (just north of Manchester at the northern terminus of I-293), as the Everett Turnpike from Hooksett to Concord, and as the Styles Bridges Highway, after the US politician, from Concord to the Vermont line.
 This section of roadway was constructed between 1961 and 1977.

-Between the northern end of I-293 in Hooksett and the beginning of I-89 in Bow, I-93 also carries the northern end of the Everett Turnpike.
+Between the northern end of I-293 in Hooksett and the beginning of I-89 in Bow, I-93 carries the northern end of the Everett Turnpike.
 There is one toll booth along this section, at exit 11 in Hooksett; the toll for passenger cars is $1.00 ($0.50 at the ramp toll booth).
 This is the only toll collected along the entire length of the highway.
 I-93 in New Hampshire is also notable for having state liquor stores serve as rest areas, which are passed just after the toll plaza, traveling north.
 There are separate stores on both sides of the Interstate for travelers in each direction.

 I-93 enters New Hampshire at Salem.
 A rest area and welcome center is available on the northbound side of the freeway, directly before exit 1.
 I-93 is four lanes wide in each direction for its first 18.5 mi, until the split with I-293 and New Hampshire Route 101 (NH 101), where I-93 drops to three lanes before adding a fourth and fifth lane back to the freeway after the interchange.
-The construction to widen I-93 to four lanes each way between the Massachusetts–New Hampshire border and its junction with I-293 and NH 101 was fully complete as of April 2021.
+The construction to widen I-93 to four lanes each way between the Massachusetts–New Hampshire border and its junction with I-293 and NH 101 was completed in 2021.